 The World Council of Enterostomal Therapists Journal is published quarterly for members in over 55 countries and is a major component of the WCET mission to ensure evidence-based specialised nursing care is available worldwide for all people with a need for ostomy, wound or continence care.

-Wound Practice and Research, the official journal of Wounds Australia, is published quarterly in March, June, September and November.
+Wound Practice and Research, the official journal of Wounds Australia, is published quarterly (hard copy and electronically) in March, June, September and November.
 Wound Practice and Research is the foremost reference journal for wound care specialists in Australia and New Zealand.
 It is received by over 3000 clinicians involved in this specialist area, including those influential in purchasing, as well as hospital, health and medical libraries.